 What are the food and drink options?

 Refreshments including soft drinks, alcoholic drinks and snacks will be available to purchase from stalls in the grounds.
-Meal deals are also being offered by the food court at Clarks Village for people eating before the event, and take away is available to bring onto site.
+Further food providers to be announced shortly.
+For people eating in the Clarks Village restaurant terrace before the event, and take away is available to bring onto site.
 You are also free to bring your own picnic, but please remember to respect the grounds, drink responsibly and take your litter with you when you leave.
+Strictly no glass containers.